Adele wows with post-throat surgery song

 But on Friday, American TV viewers heard her sing three verses, a cappella, of her hit song "Rolling In The Deep" in an excerpt of an upcoming "60 Minutes" interview on CBS.

-"Thank the music gods that she sounds just as perfect as she did before that haemorrhaged vocal chord," wrote Jarett Wieselman at celebrity website TheInsider,
+"Thank the music gods that she sounds just as perfect as she did before that hemorrhaged vocal chord," wrote Jarett Wieselman at celebrity website TheInsider,

 HollywoodLife.com said Adele "sounds amazing," while E!
 Online's Alexis L. Loinaz wrote, "The gal kills it!
 If there are any lingering doubts that Adele might not be ready to unleash those pipes yet, this footage puts them to rest."